Brewed By: Sierra Nevada Brewing Company in Chico, California

 Rating: Above-Average (4.0/5.0 Untappd)

-I'm feeling Light Above-Average on this.
+I'm feeling a Light Above-Average on this.
 This tastes a lot like the RuinTen or the DFH 90 Minute.
 The big hops completely blunt the lager yeast, and that's all good.
 You can pair this bold and overly sweet beer with spicy, dry chicken wings, dry spicy foods, and maybe a curry dish or something with dry heat.
 This is a fun beer...but they effectively brewed an American Barleywine Lite using lager yeast.

 Random Thought: Ballast Point...can't go wrong with that.